-NCC's strategic goal is to provide clearing members of different financial market's segments the integrated clearing service that presumes clearing members' unified collateral and unified positions (limits) across all markets served by NCC.
+The strategic goal of NCC is to provide its clearing members with the integrated clearing service across its all business segments.
+This implies maintanance of the unified collateral and positions (limits) across all markets served by NCC.

 Key quantitative figures: